JasonLee-cp-zz/contact-list/README.md

 # Contact List :smiley:
 ### Link: https://jasonlee-cp.github.io/contact-list/

-* The contact list offers you functions to add your friends to the card deck.
+* The contact list made with **vanila javascript** offers you functions to add your friends to the card deck.
 The contact list puts the name card into deck in an **alphabetical** order.
 Each card section always remains alphabetically sorted for each add/remove operation.

 <img src="img/1.png" style="width:100px; height:100px;"/>